Top Scholarships for Women in Technology 2025

 Professional organizations offer some of the most accessible scholarships for women in technology.
 The Society of Women Engineers (SWE) alone awards over $800,000 annually across multiple scholarship programs.

 SWE scholarships range from $1,000 for freshmen to $15,000 for graduate students, with specific awards for different engineering disciplines including computer engineering and information systems.
-Membership is typically required but costs only $50 annually for students.
+Membership is required but costs only $50 annually for students.

 IEEE Women in Engineering offers scholarships specifically for electrical and computer engineering students, with many recipients pursuing careers in cybersecurity or hardware engineering.
 The organization also provides valuable networking opportunities and technical conference access.